teaching-on-testbeds/repro-DNS/README.md

 ```
 for each file, to add permissions to open the files.

-In CloudLab, open the VNC window and run
+In Cloudlab, open the VNC window and run
 ```bash
 sudo kcachegrind ./callgrind.out.<VALGRIND_TEST_NUMBER>
 ```
 to open the result file with the KCachegrind tool.
 In the tool, make sure the "Relative" button is unchecked and choose the "Instructions Fetch" tab.
 Record the "Incl." value of the `fctx_getaddresses` function.
 Repeat this step with the second result file and compare the results.
-The benign query results should be around 200,000 instructions, while the malicious query should have less than 10,000,000.
+The benign query results should be around 200,000 instructions, while the malicious query should have around 10,000,000.

 <!-- Analyze results -->

 ### Using VMs
 <!-- Get resources -->
+The docker environment was sufficient for measuring the cost of a malicious NRDelegation query.
+To accurately measure the attack's impact on benign client traffic, we want designated machines for each entity.
 For this experiment, we will use a topology of a 7 nodes&mdash;a malicious client, a benign client, the resolver, two malicious authoritative servers, a benign authoritative server, and a root authoritative server.
 <!-- image of topology -->
 <!-- link to CloudLab profile -->